Why SAP S/4HANA Migration Costs Go Out of Control Even When Fully Planned

 Interrelated system changes make regression testing grow exponentially.

-Long periods of timelines directly add costs of consulting and infrastructure.
+Long periods of time directly add costs of consulting and infrastructure.

 Cost Impact and ROI Breakdown.

-Enterprises usually incur: When the SAP S/4HANA Migration Costs exceed plan, they usually incur:
+Enterprises usually incur the following costs: When the SAP S/4HANA migration costs exceed the plan, they usually incur:

 Three important ways can be identified in which ROI is affected: